timnorthrop/hydro_loader/README.md

 ## Usage

+An example application can be found in the GitHub repository https://github.com/timnorthrop/hydro_loader_demo.

-Example Usage can be found below (with the default values, exept for progress and max which must always be provided), and an example application can be found in the /example directory in the GitHub repository found below in "additional information."
+Example usage can be found below (with the default values, exept for progress and max which must always be provided).

 ```dart
 HydroLoader(